Azure/kubernetes-volume-drivers/csi/dysk/README.md

-# dysk CSI driver for Kubernetes (Alpha)
+# dysk CSI driver for Kubernetes (Deprecated)

-**WARNING**: This driver is in ALPHA currently.
+**WARNING**: This driver is in Deprecated currently.
 Do NOT use this driver in a production environment in its current state.

  - supported Kubernetes version: v1.10.0 ~ v.11.x
  - supported agent OS: Linux